Capterra and Software Advice

 What to look for:

-• Customisable workflows for different incident types (e.g., theft, technical fault, fire alarm).
+• Customisable workflows per incident type: theft, technical fault, medical, security breach.

-• Automated task assignment to the right teams or responders.
+• Automatic task assignment to the correct team or individual.

-• Escalation triggers based on priority, time, or lack of response.
+• Escalation triggers based on severity, elapsed time, or non-response.

 Example:

-If a security breach is logged at a retail store, the system automatically assigns tasks to the duty manager, informs corporate security, and generates an incident summary for insurance and investigation purposes.
+A security breach is logged at a retail site.
+The system assigns tasks to the duty manager, notifies corporate security, and generates an incident summary for insurance, all before a human has sent a single message.

 4. Data-Driven Insights and Reporting